IAmAnthem/CanineCalculations/ReadMe.md

 My initial efforts are to develop the logic for automating the cacluation of trait values and checking to ensure pets are unrelated for breeding.

 My estimate is something over 12,000 canines have been tamed.
-The highest traited pets are a bit over halfway to the maximum value.
+The highest traited pets are a bit under halfway to the maximum value.
 It took YEARS.
 ## Why do we need scripts?
 ### Trait Values
 Characters develop more certainty in their 'compare' ability the more puppies they have.